MercuriusDream/C99-6502/README.md

 ### Requirements

 A C99-compliant compiler (GCC or Clang) and Make are required to build the emulator.

-Python 3 is recommended for building the example ROM.
+Python 3 is also needed to build the example ROM. *(Optional)*

+### Building the Emulator

 ```bash
 # Build emulator